psoloway/puppetlabs-tomcat/README.md

 #####`$connector_ensure`

-Specifies whether to add or remove ports that Tomcat will listen to for requests, and maps to the [Connector](http://tomcat.apache.org/tomcat-8.0-doc/connectors.html) XML element.
-Valid values are 'true', 'false', 'present', and 'absent'.
-Defaults to 'present'.
+*Optional.* Specifies whether to add or remove ports that Tomcat will listen to for requests.
+Maps to the [Connector](http://tomcat.apache.org/tomcat-8.0-doc/connectors.html) XML element.
+Valid options: 'true', 'false', 'present', and 'absent'.
+Default: 'present'.

 #####`$port`

-Sets the TCP port number on which the Connector will create a server socket and await incoming connections.
+*Required, unless `$connector_ensure` is set to 'false'..* Sets the TCP port number on which the Connector will create a server socket and await incoming connections.
 Maps to the [port](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html#Common_Attributes) XML attribute.
-Required unless `$connector_ensure` is set to 'false'.

 #####`$protocol`

 Sets the protocol to handle incoming traffic.
 Maps to the [protocol](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html#Common_Attributes) XML attribute.
-Defaults to '[name]' passed in the define.

 #####`$parent_service`

-Specifies the [Service](http://tomcat.apache.org/tomcat-8.0-doc/config/service.html#Introduction) element this Connector should be nested beneath.
-Defaults to 'Catalina'.
+*Optional.* Specifies the [Service](http://tomcat.apache.org/tomcat-8.0-doc/config/service.html#Introduction) element this Connector should be nested beneath.
+Default: 'Catalina'.

 #####`$additional_attributes`

-Specifies any additional attributes to add to the Connector.
-Should be a hash of the format 'attribute' => 'value'.
-This parameter is optional.
+*Optional.* Specifies any additional attributes to add to the Connector.
+Valid options: a hash of 'attribute' => 'value' pairs.

 #####`$attributes_to_remove`

-Specifies any attributes to remove from the Connector.
-Should be a hash of the format 'attribute' => 'value'.
-This parameter is optional.
+*Optional.* Specifies any attributes to remove from the Connector.
+Valid options: a hash of 'attribute' => 'value' pairs.

 ####tomcat::config::server::context